Check Availability

 Important documents and equipment

-• Valid international ID (passport), 2 additional passport size photos, airline tickets
+• Valid international ID (passport), 2 additional passport-size photos, and airline tickets

-• Separate photocopies of passport, visa form (easily got at Kathmandu airport), proof of insurance
+• Separate photocopies of passport, visa form (easy to get at Kathmandu airport), and proof of insurance

-• Dollars, pounds or Euros in cash for buying Nepalese visa at Kathmandu air terminal, for paying for restaurants and lodgings, for tips, snacks, and to buy your own beverages and gifts
+• Dollars, pounds or Euros in cash for buying Nepalese visa at Kathmandu airport, for paying for restaurants and lodgings, for tips and snacks, and to buy your own beverages and gifts

 • MasterCard, Bank/ATM/Cash machine cards for withdrawing cash from ATM (bring a photocopy of your cards), traveler's checks, and so forth